Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/making-a-post-slider-in-eleventy-with-tailwind.md

 <ul class="flex mt-24 mb-24 overflow-x-auto overflow-y-visible"></ul>
 ```

-We add flex to the `<ul>` element and add overflow-x-auto and overflow-y-visible, so we can scroll through them.
+We add flex to the `<ul>` element and add overflow-x-auto and overflow-y-visible so that we can scroll through them.

 However, when we now render, we get this result:

 ![Horizontal card list in Tailwind](https://cdn.hashnode.com/res/hashnode/image/upload/v1611212104120/ToSrvHKls.png)

 Almost there!
-But somehow, our cards are being squished inside the `ul`, so if we add more, the cards get smaller like this:
+But somehow, our cards are being squished inside the `ul`.
+So if we add more, the cards get smaller like this:

 ![Compressing elements](https://cdn.hashnode.com/res/hashnode/image/upload/v1611212183653/l0F7b3ThS.png)

-To fix this, let's add the following classes to our `<li>` element.
+Let's add the following classes to our `<li>` element to fix this.

 ```html
 <li class="flex-grow-0 flex-shrink-0 ..."></li>